-It's my favorite version of falafel, hands-down.
-Read our complete guide to the best falafels in Paris to home in on some of the more scrumptious options in the city.
+It's a favorite version of falafel, hands-down.
+Read this complete guide to the best falafels in Paris to learn more about some of the more scrumptious options in the city.
 L'As du Falafel at #32 is the most popular, but others on the street offer excellent sandwiches as well for around 5 or 6 Euros.
 You can also sample traditional Yiddish specialties such as babkas or strudel at bakeries like Sacha Finkelsztajn (27 Rue des Rosiers).

 Sit-down menus can be much more expensive than ordering a sandwich, which are usually perfectly satisfying (and cheap).
 Particularly for the Lebanese pizzas, I recommend Man'ouché, a simple stand close to the Centre Georges Pompidou at 66, rue Rambuteau (Metro Rambuteau or Les Halles).
-Here's another list of good Lebanese restaurants in Paris (most have takeout options).
+This list of good Lebanese restaurants in Paris includes ones with takeout options.

 Indian and Sri-Lankan Fast Food in Paris

 You have to know where to head, but Paris has some excellent and inexpensive Indian and Sri-Lankan fast food.
-See our guide to the La Chapelle District/Little Sri Lanka to find out where to head for delicious hand-made parathas (flatbread), samosas and other fast food from Sri Lanka and India.
+This guide to the La Chapelle District/Little Sri Lanka will show you where to head for delicious hand-made parathas (flatbread), samosas and other fast food from Sri Lanka and India.

 Street Markets in Paris